 Brokers/coordinators have connections with the healthcare sector (clinics, analytical laboratories, doctors) and their role is to connect organ recipients (buyers) with victim-donors.
-Most often the role of detecting, approaching and coercing potential victim-donors rely on local recruiters and brokers deal with the logistical and coordination aspects only, being the ones that run the trafficking network.
+Most often the role of detecting, approaching and coercing potential victim-donors rely on local recruiters and brokers deal with the

 Brokers can operate either from the country where medical facilities are located or remotely, coordinating activities through social media.
 Usually brokers negotiate fees for the transaction and serve as intermediaries for the preparation of medical check-ups and official documents thanks to their ties with medical professionals.
-They earn the largest share of the profits and face little risk of detection as it is difficult for law enforcement to gather evidence on the broker's implication27.
+They earn the largest share of the profits and face little risk of detection as it is difficult for law enforcement to gather evidence on the broker's implication.
 Moreover, brokers are often involved in trafficking in human beings for other purposes such as sexual and labour exploitation.

 Local recruiters are responsible for detecting and approaching potential organ suppliers (victim-donors).
 Often, the recruiter represents an opportunistic role and not a permanent position within a network.
-In some cases, recruiters have other jobs and only recruit victims when the opportunity arises28.
-Recruiters can approach a family member (or a member from their community) to convince them to sell an organ, taking advantage of the bond of trust that ties them29.
+In some cases, recruiters have other jobs and only recruit victims when the opportunity arises.
+Recruiters can approach a family member (or a member from their community) to convince them to sell an organ, taking advantage of the bond of trust that ties them.